NASA-GISS/spack/lib/spack/docs/spackenv.rst

 Clients call on the Spack Server with a fully concretized Spec, along with all the Spack Packages needed to install that spec.

-The Spack Server keeps a Spack Environment of everything it is asked to install.
+The Spack Server keeps a Spec Set of everything it is asked to install.
 (Maybe only a Spack Database is needed.
 If it keeps a Spack Environemnt, some things will be missing; for example, ``userspec`` will always be ``None``).